What Does Flat Rate Mean?

 Flat rate and hourly rate pricing are two distinct models, each with strengths and contexts in which they are more suitable.

 Flat rate pricing is often the better choice when the scope of work is well-defined and the time required to complete the task can be accurately estimated.
 In addition, this pricing model offers simplicity and predictability for the service provider and the client in such a scenario.
-For instance, a graphic designer might use flat rate pricing to charge for designing a logo because they have enough experience to accurately predict how long the project will take.
+For instance, a graphic designer might use flat rate pricing to charge for designing a logo because they have enough experience to predict how long the project will take accurately.

 A significant advantage to the flat rate model is that it lets clients know how much they will be charged upfront, making it easier to budget for the expense.
 This can also benefit service providers as they don’t have to track their time as meticulously as they would with an hourly rate.